 Sangay Waterfall: 10 km from Pelling.

 Pelling is today the second most important tourist destination in Sikkim after Gangtok, the capital.
-The small sleepy village of the early 1990’s has become a hotel town with almost all buildings facing the Kangchenjunga turning up as hotel.
+The small sleepy village of the early 1990s has become a hotel town with almost all buildings facing the Kangchenjunga turning up as a hotel.

 The best hotels are Norbu Ghang Resort and Mt.
 Pandim.
-If you do not mind staying slightly out of the town we may recommend Pachu Resort (5 minutes walk from town), Darap Homestay (6 kms from town) or Tashi Gang resort (30 minutes drive from town).
-Tashi Gang resort is a special favourite with us due to its unique location on a hill top offering 360 degree view of surrounding mountains.
+If you do not mind staying slightly out of the town we may recommend Pachu Resort (5 minutes walk from town), Darap Homestay (6 km from town) or Tashi Gang resort (30 minutes drive from town).
+Tashi Gang resort is a special favorite with us due to its unique location on a hilltop offering a 360-degree view of surrounding mountains.

-If you have not booked your travel arrangement with us and intend to travel on your own, Pelling is well connected with other destinations in the region such as Darjeeling, Gangtok, Kalimpong and Siliguri.
-There are local transport including shared jeeps available from almost all the places.
+If you have not booked your travel arrangement with us and intend to travel on your own, Pelling is well connected with other destinations in the region such as Darjeeling, Gangtok, Kalimpong, and Siliguri.
+There is local transport including shared jeeps available from almost all the places.
 If you cannot manage a direct transfer to Pelling, try to get a taxi for Geyzing.
-From Geyzing to pelling is about half an hour and vehicles are more frequent.
+From Geyzing to Pelling is about half an hour and vehicles are more frequent.
 Following is the list of distance from different places to Gangtok.
 Please do remember that travel time varies widely with road condition.
-Post monsoon rain often road condition is not very great and average vehicle travelling 20 kms an hour is not uncommon.
+Post monsoon rain often road condition is not very great and an average vehicle traveling 20 km an hour is not uncommon.
 The time given is approximate and may vary accordingly.

 From Bagdogra– 135 Kms – 5.5 hours

 From New Jalpaiguri– 130 Kms – 5.5 hours